databrickslabs/dbldatagen/docs/source/generating_json_data.rst

 Generating JSON data
 --------------------
-There are several method for generating JSON data:
+There are several methods for generating JSON data:

 - Generate a dataframe and save it as JSON will generate full data set as JSON
 - Generate JSON valued fields using SQL functions such as `named_struct` and `to_json`